 - Take great photos!
-Especially on platforms that don’t support returns, photos are the best way to draw a buyer and let them “try on” your item before buying.
+Especially on platforms that don’t support returns, photos are the best way to draw buyers and let them “try on” your item before buying.
 Use natural light if you can.
 “Sometimes I run home after work and take photos before doing ANYTHING else to get those last few minutes of light.”

 - Write thorough descriptions!
-Again, since a buyer isn’t trying on your item, it’s important to describe it clearly and thoroughly.
+Again, since a buyer isn’t trying on your item, it’s essential to describe it clearly and thoroughly.
 Include measurements, fabric content, styling ideas, and condition.
 And include keywords: think about what you would search for if you were looking for your item, and use those words in the description.

 Check out Megan’s profile on Poshmark here.

-You can either sell your items at auction or give your items a fixed price.
-I much prefer going for a fixed price, as you can also give the buyers an option to submit their best offer.
-With eBay, you need to be at the top of your game and make sure your listings are looking professional, have great descriptions and are keyworded properly.
-People on this platform are looking for specific stuff, they’re not just browsing to find something nice.
-That’s why you are much better off selling sought-after items to make the most of it.
+You can sell your items at auction or give your items a fixed price.
+I prefer going for a fixed price, as you can also provide the buyers with an option to submit their best offer.

-5. Facebook Marketplace
+7. Facebook Marketplace

-Once you’ve met with your buyer in a public place to make the exchange, mark the item as sold and it will stop showing up in the search.
+Once you’ve met with your buyer in a public place to make the exchange, mark the item as sold, and it will stop appearing in the search.

 It’s a great place to sell everyday clothing in your local area!

 Obviously, it’s not going to be as simple as some of the other sites we’ve looked at so far, but it’s the perfect social media platform if you have the drive and creativity.

 Their fees are also pretty cheap (10%) compared to similar user-friendly apps.

 I’ve heard some people complaining about annoying buyers.
-To avoid this, only sell to buyers that have a good rating (yes, sellers can rate buyers too!).
-This normally avoids having to deal with some painful people.
+To avoid this, only sell to buyers with a good rating (yes, sellers can rate buyers, too!).

 That being said, the site is only interested in high-end luxury bags, so anything that doesn’t have a brand name on it probably won’t be considered.

 Save your used hand-me-downs for other sites (unless they’re really chic).
 Also, if one of the boutiques is close to you, you can go in person instead of mailing the clothes.

 13. The Real Real

-This site only works with brands like Gucci, Prada, Chanel, Louis Vitton etc. and you can make between 55% to 70% of the sale price (depending on how much you sell with them each year).
+This site only works with brands like Gucci, Prada, Chanel, Louis Vuitton, etc.; you can make between 55% to 70% of the sale price (depending on how much you sell with them each year).

-Commission rates are not quite as lucrative as eBay but The Real Real takes the pressure of selling off your plate: all you have to do is to consign your items for free (using their pick up-service, a pre-paid label or by going to one of their consignment offices).
+Commission rates are not quite as lucrative as eBay, but The Real Real takes the pressure of selling off your plate: all you have to do is to consign your items for free (using their pick up-service, a pre-paid label, or by going to one of their consignment offices).